Drivers Domain UK – Terms & Conditions. Partner Sellers.

 Our tutors are highly trained individuals who are dedicated to offering a professional and fair service.
 However, they expect to be treated fairly in return.
 Any trainee who displays abusive, offensive or otherwise inappropriate behaviour will be dismissed from the course without compensation of training fees.

-We comply fully with the 6 principles of the GDPR (General Data Protection Regulation): The GDPR Principles are:
+We comply fully with the 6 principles of the UK GDPR (General Data Protection Regulation): The GDPR Principles are:

 1: Personal data shall be processed lawfully, fairly and in a transparent manner 2: Personal data should be collected for specific, explicit and legitimate reasons